gospelslide/Thrive/readme.md

-# Thive - A heaven for corporate treasurer
+# Thrive - A heaven for corporate treasurer

 As a part of the Barclay's hackathon 2016, we selected problem statement 2 and tried to implement many features.
 Following is the preview.